 Recently, a group of local achievement-driven individuals decided to put their personal mettle and spirit to the test in a display of brawn, grit and courage (possibly—insanity) by participating in a little challenge called The Iron Man.
 (Once popular in the middle ages under a different title –Trial by Ordeal.)
 While not everyone who works out arrives at this crazy crossroad (a combination of showing-off and what was I thinking?), this particular group decided to make this challenge more than just about their own personal best.

-The idea was hatched or perhaps we should say the challenge was posed at the Kitchener workout club Limitless Performance, is a Kitchener business founded and operated by Adam and Michelle de Jong.
+The idea was hatched or perhaps we should say the challenge was posed at the Kitchener workout club Limitless Performance; a Kitchener business founded and operated by Adam and Michelle de Jong.
 Its very name is dripping with sweat and optimism…but there’s a catch.
 When the student is ready, both the teacher and the challenge appear.
-Things were ripe for Mitchell Blaine, a Senior VP at commercial real estate giant CB Richard Ellis, Bo Gedja, co-founder of Victoria Street Market, Dave Aston, MHBC Planning, and Darryl King, Director of Sales, at JMP Solutions.
+Things were ripe for Mitchell Blaine, Executive VP at JLL, SW Ontario , Bo Gedja, co-founder of Victoria Street Market, Dave Aston, MHBC Planning, and Darryl King, Director of Sales, at JMP Solutions.
 But readiness or fitness to compete was still somewhat in question.
 They were entering uncharted territory…limitless performance was still an abstract concept to the would-be tri-athletes.

 The Limitless Performance workout club stays in the loop for anything and everything workout and personal challenge related.
 The Iron Man event was to be held in Whistler B.C.
 It’s a wonderful backdrop but it takes extensive training, months ahead, and no fooling around.